 You can do a lot of beach walking here.
-Just be cautious is there is a hide tide that day.
+Just be cautious if there is a hide tide that day.

 Much like the other beaches, surfing is also very popular here.
 You will see a lot of them.
 Indeed people sometimes refer to this beach as a surfing beach.

-One of the most interesting things I found from this beach is the prevalent impact erosion has made on the cliffs.
+One of the most interesting things I found about this beach is the prevalent impact erosion has made on the cliffs.

 Grandview Beach In Leucadia

 Another one of Leucadia’s known beaches is found north.
 It is also one of the smaller beaches that do not carry many amenities.